Find a Lender-Approved Local Conveyancer in Colyton

 Commercial Conveyancing solicitors in Colyton regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Colyton specialising in commercial conveyancing in Colyton.
-This could include advice on buying and selling small and large scale commercial property and agricultural land
+The firms listed below are a non-comprehensive list of solicitors in Colyton specialising in commercial conveyancing in Colyton.
+This may include advice on complex issues under the Landlord and Tenant Act of 1954

 • Beviss & Beckingsale, Law Chambers, Silver Street, Axminster, Devon, EX13 5AH